 Was your Windows laptop stolen?
 Do you want to get it back, or do you want to secure your personal data?

-Well, if you need to know how to find your stolen Windows 8 /Windows 8.1 laptop then you should take a look below, where I’ve tried to explain to you what to do in this unfortunate situation and also I’ve described the methods to apply in order to prevent such situations.
+Well, if you need to know how to find your stolen Windows laptop, you should look below.
+We’ve tried to explain to you what to do in this unfortunate situation, and also I’ve described the methods to apply to prevent such situations.

 Your laptop might get stolen in various ways, especially when you are not paying attention to the people that are around you at some point.

 A stolen laptop can be a big problem, and in this article, we’re going to cover the following issues:

 - How to track a stolen laptop with an IP address – If your laptop is stolen, you can track it with an IP address.
 Certain applications and services keep track of the IP address of your PC, and you can use that address to track your device.
 Even if you find the IP address, you’ll need to contact the authorities in order to get the exact location of your laptop.

 - The laptop was stolen how to find it – There are a few ways to find your laptop once it gets stolen.
 The best way is to install the tracking software on it, but you can also track your laptop using the IP address.
 However, the IP address won’t give you the exact location of your device.